-We assess potential human rights impacts of new products and services through a 'human rights by design' approach, that is, at the outset of designing and/or marketing products and services.
-To be more precise, product managers have to perform a selfassessment of new products and services using an online tool in the design phase in order to identify and address potential human rights impacts while in the design phase.
-The human rights addressed in this questionnaire include privacy, freedom of expression, non-discrimination, artificial intelligence and impact on vulnerable groups such as children.
-If human rights risks are identified after completion of the selfassessment, the product/service in question is subjected to further analysis with the help of human rights experts in the company so as to address possible adverse human rights impacts in the further development of the product/service in the future.
+We assess potential human rights impacts of new products and services through a 'human rights by design' approach, i.e., at the outset of designing and/or marketing products and services.
+To be more precise, product managers have to perform a self-assessment of new products and services using an online tool in the design phase in order to identify and address potential human rights impacts while in the design phase.
+Human rights addressed in this questionnaire include privacy, freedom of expression, nondiscrimination, artificial intelligence and impact on vulnerable groups such as children.
+If human rights risks are identified after completion of the self-assessment, the product/service in question is subjected to further analysis with the help of human rights experts in the company in order to minimise potential adverse human rights impacts in the further development of the product/service.